mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * specVersion - version of the biometric block as specified in the registration specification.
 * timeout - Max time the app will wait for the capture.
 * captureTime - time of capture in ISO format with timezone, This is time as per the request application.
-* bio.type - "FIR" , "IIR", "Face"
+* bio.type - "Finger" , "Iris", "Face"
 * bio.count - number of biometric data that is collected for a given type.
 The device should validate and ensure this number is in line with the type of biometric that's captured.
 * bio.exception - This is an array and all the exceptions are marked.
 In case of an empty element assume there is no exception.
 In case exceptions are sent for face then follow the exception photo specification above.
-	* For FIR: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb"]
+	* For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb"]
-	* For IIR: ["Left", "Right"]
+	* For Iris: ["Left", "Right"]
 * bio.requestedScore - what is the expected quality?
 Upon reaching the necessary quality the biometric device is expected to auto capture the image.
 * bio.deviceId - a unique Id per device service.
 In case a single device handles both face and iris the device Id will identify iris and camera uniquely.
 In case the Id is sent as 0 then the device is expected to capture biometric from both the devices.
 * bio.deviceSubId  - a specific device sub Id.
 Should be set to nothing if we don't know any specific device sub Id.
 In case of Fingerprint/IRIS its 1 for left and 2 for right fingerprint/iris.
 3 for thumb/two iris.
 The device id could be used to enable a specific feature in the scanner appropriate for that biometric feature.
 For eg. if we need to get only a left Iris in a binocular scanner then we can use the sub id.